Holmer Green F.C.

+The club operates a large community football structure, including youth, development and women’s teams, and holds England Football Two‑Star Accreditation, recognising high standards in coaching, governance and safeguarding.

 History

+Early years (1908–1970s)

-Holmer Green F.C. was founded in 1908 and started playing in the Chesham & District League.
-In 1934 the club switched to the Wycombe Combination League, as it was known then.
-In 1953 the club won its first major trophy – the Berks & Bucks Junior Cup.
-The 1960s saw success again in the Berks & Bucks Junior Cup (1965) as well as three further victories in the Chesham Charity Cup.
+Holmer Green Football Club was established in 1908 and began playing in the Chesham & District League.
+In 1934 the club joined the Wycombe Combination League.
+Their first major honour came in 1953 with victory in the Berks & Bucks Junior Cup.
+Further Junior Cup success followed in 1965, alongside three wins in the Chesham Charity Cup during the 1960s.

-Under Norman King's managership, the Wycombe League title was won in 1972 and 1974.
-In 1975 the club moved its headquarters to the new H.G.S.A. complex at Watchet Lane.
-This move coincided with victory in the Wycombe Senior Cup, and in 1977 with Roly Clarke as manager the team won the Berks & Bucks Intermediate Cup.
-This victory gained the club senior status and in 1981, with Pete Eyres as manager the Wycombe League and League Cup was won.
+The 1970s marked a period of sustained progress.
+Under manager Norman King, Holmer Green won the Wycombe League title in 1972 and 1974.
+In 1975 the club moved to the newly built Holmer Green Sports Association complex at Watchet Lane, coinciding with victory in the Wycombe Senior Cup.
+Two years later, the club won the Berks & Bucks Intermediate Cup, earning senior status.